 Although students do not technically graduate from the Preparatory, we do offer some special opportunities to high school seniors who are finishing their studies and moving on to college.
 Advanced level students may be invited to perform in an Invitational Senior Recital during their last semester.
 Selection for these recitals is based on student progress and past performance experience.
 The Dean will select students from a list of seniors nominated by individual instruction faculty.

-Groups of two to three students may choose to present a shared senior recital.
+Groups of two to three students may choose to present a Joint Senior Recital.
 These recitals, coordinated by individual faculty members, allow students the opportunity to be featured on a recital separate from a studio recital.
 Usually students on these recitals play several pieces or one longer composition.
 Typically the students come from the same teacher's studio, but it is not uncommon for friends from different studios to come together for a shared recital.